Lucy's focus is on competition/antitrust law.

 Commission (now the Competition and Markets Authority) and the European

 Commission.
 She has also assisted with multijurisdictional merger clearances

 and antitrust investigations in New Zealand, Australia and the UK.

 Lucy is recognised as a leading lawyer in Chambers Asia Pacific 2020, and as a next generation lawyer in Legal 500 Asia Pacific 2019.

 Lucy has advised:

 - Z Energy on its acquisition of Chevron New Zealand's downstream business (including its Caltex service station network)

-- Boral on its global joint venture with USG Corporation
+Boral on its successful application for Commerce Commission clearance of its global joint venture with USG Corporation

 on Commerce Commission investigations of cartel and other anti-competitive conduct, and consumer protection issues, including advising Bayleys on the Commission's recent real estate cartel investigation, and

 a variety of offshore and New Zealand clients on their everyday competition and consumer protection law issues.